 With the mining industry being the largest real economic sector in the Northern Cape economy, the town of Kathu is the preferred location due to its central proximity to the Postmasburg-Hotazel iron-ore/manganese belt and various established and pending Renewable Energy Power Producer Procurement Programme (REIPPPP) projects.
 It is envisaged that the KIP serve as a catalyst for accelerated growth of other economic sectors.

 The feasibility study has not only confirmed extensive interest from businesses with a vested interest in the Northern Cape region (i.e potential tenants) but has also confirmed the support of various key stakeholders as well as the commitment of a number of investors.
-There has been interest from financial institutions.

 This development, located on the R380, is easily accessible from the N14 highway, a major service route between Johannesburg, the West Coast of South Africa and Botswana, and the Kathu airport.
 The study process has included an assessment of infrastructural requirements and has confirmed integration with Gamagara Local Municipality planning.